-None of this should appear fanciful.
-The logics at work are quite clearly evident.
-There is already pressure on producers globally to comply with food safety standards, which compels farmers to adopt (at least basic elements of) PA architectures as a way to remain in the supply chain (e.g. see Knox, Kay and Weatherhead 2012).
-The 'efficiency' gains and apparent biosecurity merits of PA approaches spill over and get pushed into distant locales, thereby producing additional pressure on food producers to 'modernize' and comply with standards set in distant territories, or exit the market.
-In doing so, these producers are already generating data and therefore the initial conditions for new rounds of the data grab.
+gains and apparent biosecurity merits of PA approaches spill over and get pushed into distant locales, thereby putting additional pressure on food producers to 'modernize' and comply with standards set in distant territories, or exit the market.
+In doing so, these producers are already caught up in the data grab.
 Then there is the need among ATPs to expand their markets.
 The suppliers of PA inputs, like the suppliers of other agricultural inputs, are always under pressure from their shareholders to strategize and find new outlets where the greatest scope for growth exists.
 And alongside this pressure there is the matter of the tech sector's momentum to consider here.
-For example, developments such as so-called 'machine learning' aim to identify soils, pests, or determine the 'correct' application of chemicals, but these approaches will only succeed if the algorithms are fed data.
-In turn, the 'crunching' - the analysis, the twisting and crafting of algorithms - taking place off-farm (indeed potentially offshore, per the Irish model noted above), and not necessarily by data analytics firms in the agricultural sector, will generate scope for additional innovations, new applications, and devices.
-The land grab yields a data grab.
-Left to its own devices, the data grab simply exploits dispossessed prosumers but, in an as-yet poorly understood and complex manner, its beneficiaries demand that new data points and providers are created and then harvested.
-A central part of the novelty regarding PA and the wider algorithmic world we can see taking shape around us is the apparently limitless scope for data analysis and data grabbing to occur: so long as there is life, action, and a flow of materials, there are opportunities for firms in the data analytics sector to put algorithms to work; to model and make potentially lucrative markets from the analysis of seemingly mundane practices.
-If (the data producing potential of) today's 2.5 billion small-scale food producers in the global south are now in the viewfinder of the ag-tech sector, their position with respect to the dynamics charted in this paper deserves critical attention from scholars in the area of peasant and agrarian studies.
+For example, developments such as so-called 'machine learning' aim to identify soils or pests, or to determine the 'correct' application of chemicals, but these approaches will only succeed if the algorithms are fed data.
+In turn, the 'crunching' - the analysis, the twisting and crafting of algorithms - taking place off-farm (indeed, potentially offshore, per the Irish model noted above), and not necessarily by data analytics firms in the agricultural sector, will generate scope for additional innovations, new applications and new devices.
+The land grab yields a data grab; and in an as-yet poorly understood and complex manner, its beneficiaries demand that new data points and providers are created and then harvested.
+Indeed, a central part of the novelty regarding PA and the wider algorithmic world we can see taking shape around us is the apparently limitless scope for data analysis and data grabbing to occur: so long as there is life, action and a flow of materials, there are opportunities for firms in the data analytics sector to put algorithms to work - to model and make potentially lucrative markets from the analysis of seemingly mundane practices.
+If (the data producing potential of) today's 2.5 billion small-scale food producers in the global south are now in the viewfinder of the PA or 'aq-tech' sector, their position with respect to the dynamics charted in this paper deserves critical attention from scholars in the area of peasant and agrarian studies.

-5. Conclusion: Towards data sovereignty
+5. Conclusion: toward data sovereignty

-This paper has explored features of an emerging terrain in which robot farmers, self-driving tractors, sensors, and tracking devices are proliferating.
+This paper has explored features of an emerging terrain in which robot farmers, selfdriving tractors, sensors and tracking devices are proliferating.
 Fascinating developments regarding these variants of so-called precision agriculture are certainly taking place.
 What these developments will yield, in the end, remains far from certain.
-But there are clear indications that the data grab - building on the formation of new products, services, and markets that pivot on dispossessing agricultural prosumers - will grow via geographical expansion: by targeting sales to distant food producers and enrolling them in data generating processes that provide materials to be analyzed and brought to market, potentially also with scope for patents to emerge that privatize (conceivably, as-yet-unknown) steps or practices around food production.
-Much of this expansion will occur in the export-oriented sub-sector within the bifurcated rural spaces of the global south.
-But even the mostly-subsistence, smallholder subsector will come into view.
-If a 'land grab' will continue to unfold in front of us, it is going to occur alongside elements of a 'data grab.'
+But there are clear indications that the data grab - building on the formation of new products, services and markets that pivot on dispossessing agricultural producers of control over and possibly value emerging from data they produce - will grow via geographical expansion: by targeting sales to distant food producers and enrolling them in data-generating processes that provide materials to be analyzed and brought to market, potentially also with scope for patents to emerge that privatize (conceivably, as-yet-unknown) steps or practices around food production.
+Much of this expansion will occur in the export-oriented subsector within the bifurcated rural spaces of the global south.
+But even the mostly subsistence, smallholder sub-sector will come into view.
+If a 'land grab' continues to unfold in front of us, it is going to occur alongside elements of a 'data grab'.